On the universal calibration of heavy-tailed combination tests: Multivariate regular variation and asymptotic calibration of combination tests

-The measure $\mu$ will be referred to as the {\em exponent} measure of $X$.
-It characterizes the asymptotic behavior of the {\em extremes} of $X$.
-For example, it allows us to completely characterize the asymptotic (in)dependence property of the components of the vector $X$.
+The measure $\mu$, which need not be a probability measure, is referred to as the {\em exponent measure} of $X$.
+It characterizes the asymptotic behavior of the {\em extremes} of $X$, and in particular, the asymptotic (in)dependence property of the components of the vector $X$.
 For simplicity, assume that the vector $X$ is standardized to have asymptotically Pareto marginals as follows:

-Then the (upper) tail-dependence coefficient between $X_i$ and $X_j$ is:
+where the symbol `$\sim$' means that the ratio between the two sides is asymptotically one.
+Let $F^{-1}(p) = \inf\{x: F(x) \geq p\}$ denote the inverse of a distribution function $F$.
+Then the (upper) tail-dependence coefficient between $X_i$ and $X_j$ is given by

 where $A_i = \{ x\, :\, x_i >1 \}$.
-Thus $\mu$ is fundamentally related to $\Lambda(X_i,X_j)$, a quantity which characterizes the occurrence of joint (positive) extremes of $X_i$ and $X_j$.
-For example, if $\Lambda(X_i,X_j)=0$, the extremes do not occur simultaneously, and therefore $X_i$ and $X_j$ are said to be \emph{asymptotically (upper tail) independent}.
+Thus $\mu$ is fundamentally related to $\lambda(X_i,X_j)$, a quantity which characterizes the occurrence of joint (positive) extremes of $X_i$ and $X_j$.
+For example, if $\lambda(X_i,X_j)=0$, the extremes do not occur simultaneously, and therefore $X_i$ and $X_j$ are said to be \emph{asymptotically (upper tail) independent}.